Understand the surgical techniques and approaches used in neovagina creation as part of MRKH treatment, offering insights into the procedures.

 Learning that you have a rare disorder of the reproductive system can turn your world upside down, especially if you are only a teenager when you receive this news.
 “Mayer-Rokitansky-Küster-Hauser Syndrome” or MRKH is a disorder that affects 1 in 5,000 women and can also affect other internal organs, skeletal development, and hearing.

 At IBI Healthcare Institute we understand the emotional distress that accompanies this type of diagnosis and we are here to help.
 Treatment for MRKH may include vaginal reconstruction by an expert reconstructive surgeon.

 Mayer-Rokitansky-Küster-Hauser (MRKH) Syndrome is a rare disorder that affects approximately 1 out of 5000 females each year.
 The disorder affects the female reproductive system and is tricky to diagnose at first.
-MRKH disease causes the uterus and/or vagina to be either underdeveloped or not present at all; however, they do still have normal genitalia, ovaries that function properly, and female chromosomes.
+MRKH disease causes underdevelopment or absence of the uterus and/or vagina, but individuals affected by it still have normal genitalia, properly functioning ovaries and female chromosomes.

 All may appear normal including the onset of pubic hair growth and developing breasts as they reach puberty with the disorder normally diagnosed when the menstrual cycle remains absent.
-Historically this disorder was thought to be a random birth defect but as more research takes place, experts are almost certain that it is genetic and a dominant gene.
-Either parent that is carrying this dominant gene has a 50% chance of passing it on to their child.
+Historically, experts thought of this disorder as a random birth defect, but as more research takes place, they are almost certain that it is genetic and involves a dominant gene.
+Any parent that is carrying this dominant gene has a 50% chance of passing it on to their child.

 Comparing MRKH Syndrome Reproductive vs Normal Organs